itinerantfoodie/itinerantfoodie.github.io/_drafts/cathay-pacific-A350-review.md

 ![LED Seatbelt lights](https://images.itinerantfoodie.com/uploads/cathaypacific-a350/IMG_2301.png)

 The business class system features  two consoles so you can enjoy multitasking between two things (watching a movie, and checking the outside cameras or flight map).
-Not to mention the LED lighting on the safety displays.
+Not to mention the LED lighting on the safety displays (I love the extra touch beside the no smoking and seatbelt sign for when you can use your phone).

 ![Multi tasking between screens](https://images.itinerantfoodie.com/uploads/cathaypacific-a350/IMG_2305.png)
 ![WIFI Instructions](https://images.itinerantfoodie.com/uploads/cathaypacific-a350/IMG_2320.png)